brentp/vcfanno/README.md

 Development
 ===========

-Again, this, along with the associated go libraries ([vcfgo](https://github.com/brentp/vcfgo), [irelate](https://github.com/brentp/irelate), [xopen](https://github.com/brentp/xopen)) are under active development.
-A number of things are not yet supported and a number of features will be added soon.
+This, and the associated go libraries ([vcfgo](https://github.com/brentp/vcfgo), [irelate](https://github.com/brentp/irelate), [xopen](https://github.com/brentp/xopen)) are under active development.
+The following are on our radar:

-- [ ] add flag op. just check for presence/overlap with annotation.
-- [x] strip 'chr' prefix from chroms to prevent lack of overlap due to different names.
-- [x] handle structural variants correctly.
-(SVLEN <DEL/DUP> / <INS> [len=0])
 - [ ] decompose, normalize, and get allelic primitives for variants on the fly (we have code to do this, it just needs to be integrated)
 - [ ] improve test coverage for vcfanno (started, but needs more)
-- [x] correct order of contigs from vcf writer.
 - [ ] embed v8 to allow custom ops.

 <!--